GiovaniPM/DMNTests/PlantUML/Course Gant.md

     [PlantUML1] is colored in Red/Red
 ```
 - **completed**<br>
-Defines how much process occur in the task, the percent will be showed in backgroud color.
+Defines how much progress occur in the task, the percent will be showed in backgroud color.
 >[*taskname*] **is** *%* **completed**
 ```plantuml
 ex.: